cesarau04/ap-labs/labs/lab2.3/README.md

 ```
 USAGE
 -----
 Write a cross-referencer in C that prints a list of all words in a document, and, for each word, a list of the line numbers on which it occurs.
 Remove noise words like `the`, `and`, and so on.
-For the whole list check out [wordsban](.\wordsban.txt)
+For the whole list check out [wordsban.txt](./wordsban.txt)

 ```
 ./cross-ref document.txt